inLnx/Audial/readme.md

 # Audial

 ### Features
-+ Live caption transcription
-+ Uses Gemini AI to summarize
++ AI summarization
++ Live Transcription

-### Supported Browsers
+### System Requirements
-To use transcription, you will need to use a
-+ Chromium
++ A Chromium based browser
-or
 + Safari

-based browser.
-Firefox will not work
+### How to run
++ Download this repository as zip
++ Extract the zip file
++ run audial.html

+### Precautions
++ Stay family friendly.
+The API key can be revoked.
++ AI may not always summarize correctly
++ Firefox cannot transcribe